robisim74/angular-l10n/doc/spec.md

 -------- | -----
 `languages?: Language[]` | Adds the languages to use in the app `language?: string` | Defines the language ISO 639 two-letter or three-letter code to be used, if the language is not found in the browser
-`defaultLocale?: DefaultLocaleCodes` |Defines the default locale to be used, regardless of the browser language `currency?: string` | Defines the currency ISO 4217 three-letter code to be used `storage?: StorageStrategy` | Defines the storage to be used for language, default locale & currency `cookieExpiration?: number` | If the cookie expiration is omitted, the cookie becomes a session cookie
+`defaultLocale?: DefaultLocaleCodes` | Defines the default locale to be used, regardless of the browser language `currency?: string` | Defines the currency ISO 4217 three-letter code to be used `timezone?: string` | The time zone name of the IANA time zone database to use `storage?: StorageStrategy` | Defines the storage to be used for language, default locale & currency `cookieExpiration?: number` | If the cookie expiration is omitted, the cookie becomes a session cookie

 #### TranslationConfig
 Property | Value
 -------- | -----
-`translationData?: Array<{ languageCode: string; languageCode: string; }>` | Direct loading: adds translation data `providers?: any[]` |  Asynchronous loading: adds translation providers `caching?: Boolean` |  Asynchronous loading: disables/enables the cache for translation providers `composedLanguage?: ISOCode[]` |  Sets a composed language for translations
+`translationData?: Array<{ languageCode: string; data: any; }>` | Direct loading: adds translation data `providers?: any[]` |  Asynchronous loading: adds translation providers `caching?: Boolean` |  Asynchronous loading: disables/enables the cache for translation providers `composedLanguage?: ISOCode[]` |  Sets a composed language for translations